 About a month after Joe and Lance joined, Arnett Robinson left.
 This time, the Falcons placed an ad in the paper announcing auditions.
 One who answered was baritone Mack Rice.

 Mack had been with the 5 Scalders, another group from Northern High.
-Called the Scalders because "we were so hot," they consisted of Johnny Mayfield (tenor), Sol Tilman (tenor), Gerald Young (tenor), Mack Rice (baritone), and James Bryant (bass).
-They won first prize in the school's amateur show singing the Clovers' "Hey Miss Fannie," and recorded a couple of records for the local Sugar Hill and Drummond labels in 1956.
+Called the Scalders because "we were so hot," they consisted of Johnny Mayfield (tenor), Saul Tillman (tenor), Gerald Young (tenor), Mack Rice (baritone), and James Bryant (bass).
+They won first prize in the school's amateur show singing the Clovers' "Hey Miss Fannie," won the 1954 Detroit Tribune's Theatrical Poll (with some different members), and recorded a couple of records for the local Sugar Hill and Drummond labels in 1954.

 With the lineup of Joe Stubbs, Eddie Floyd, Mack Rice, Willie Schofield, and Lance Finnie, the classic Falcons group was in place and they could now settle down to serious recording.

 The Falcons' next releases were on labels owned by Robert West.
 There was "Sent Up"/"Can This Be Christmas" on Silhouette in December 1957; "This Heart Of Mine"/"Romanita" on Kudo in May 1958; another Kudo release ("Searching For My Baby" and "Baby Won't You Change Your Mind") as backup to DJ Joltin' Joe Howard; and "You're So Fine"/"Goddess Of Angels" on Flick in January 1959.
 They had also recorded some sides for Chess around 1958, but nothing was released at the time.
 Trying anything, West released a 1959 Falcons record as by the "Newports."
 Deception or not, "Chicky Chop-Chop"/"Hurry-Arthur Murray" failed to chart.